matloff/toweranNA/README.md

 pattern of which variables are missing, we would need to estimate many (potentially 2<sup>p</sup>) marginal regression functions.
-This would in many applications be computationally infeasible, as each marginal model would need to be fitted and run through diagnostic plots and the like.
+This would in many applications be computationally infeasible, as each marginal model would need to be fitted and run through diagnostic plots, hyperparameter investigation, and the like.

 **But the Tower Property provides an alternative.**  It tells us that **we can obtain the marginal regression functions from the full one.**